 Due to its versatility, PEX piping is commonly used in retrofits and renovations.
 PEX is also used in areas with low ventilation, where joining pipes with glue can be dangerous.
 The material is suitable for hot and cold water supplies.

 Other Piping Materials

-- Internal rusting in small diameter pipes, due to zinc coating
+- Internal rusting in small diameter pipes, due to the zinc coating

-Galvanized steel pipes are used mostly in grey and non-potable water drains.
+Galvanized steel is also a heavy material, which limits its applications in plumbing.
+These pipes were commonly used in greywater and non-potable water drains.

 Stainless steel pipes are durable but very expensive, even more than copper pipes.
 They are used in areas prone to corrosion, such as coastal environments.
-Stainless steel piping offers the following advantages:
+This material offers the following advantages: